- Porcelain media ball cleans brass parts

 24. How much do tumbling media for brass cost?

-The natural media like a corn cob and walnut shell media are very cheap and affordable.
+Natural media like corn cob granules and walnut media are very cheap and affordable.

-Stainless steel tumbling media for brass is more expensive it’s faster and results in a better-looking batch of brass parts.
+Stainless steel tumbling media for brass is more expensive, faster, and results in a better-looking batch of brass parts.

 25. Are tumbling media for brass abrasive?

-Yes, all tumbling media for brass are soft abrasives.
+Yes.
+All tumbling media for brass come with soft abrasives.

 26. What media I cannot use as a tumbling media for brass?